goodlancer-org/valera/docs/electric_circuit.rst

 Electric Curcuit
 ==================
 On picture below you may see a block scheme depicting how Valera's electric curcuit is composed.
+Please note that different versions of the robot uses different microcomputers.
+Valera v0.1 utilises microcomputer ODROID-N2L whereas Valera v0.2 utilises Orange PI 3B.
+Some images on this page are not updated to the new version of the robot, so if you see 'Odroid' on the picture - it means any microcomputer, Odroid or Orange PI, otherwise the difference should be stated in the text.

 .. image:: images/Electric_Curcuit_Assm/Block_Scheme.jpg

+|

 That's how it looks in reality